 Does it hurt your jaw to eat hard or chewy foods?
 Do you often wake up with headaches and jaw pain?
 You may have a TMJ disorder.
 The temporomandibular joints are the joints that connect the jawbone to the skull.
 These joints help patients bite and chew properly.
 When the temporomandibular joints are injured or under stress, patients can experience jaw and tooth pain and may begin clenching and grinding their teeth.
 These symptoms are common signs of TMJ disorders.

 At Perfect Smiles, we offer TMJ treatment to patients in Doylestown, PA.
-Our restorative dental care can help patients reverse the symptoms of TMJ disorders.
+Our restorative dentistry services can help patients reverse the symptoms of TMJ disorders.
 We thoroughly examine the smile and facial structure to recommend the best TMJ treatments for our patients.

 Signs of TMJ Disorders

 - Worn or damaged teeth

 - Jaw joint and muscle pain

 - Chronic headaches and migraines

 If you feel sudden pain or discomfort, or have chronic problems with your teeth or jaw, please contact our office.

 Before treatment, we will take x-rays of the teeth and examine the jaw joint and muscles of the face.
 Then, we will recommend treatment to you based on your specific TMJ symptoms.

 Crooked, missing, or broken teeth can worsen TMJ disorders.
 They can place pressure on different parts of the mouth, creating pressure and tension in facial muscles and ligaments.
 We may recommend bite equilibration for patients to create more even, uniform smiles.
 This treatment may include replacing, reshaping, and restoring the tooth enamel.
 Tooth crowns, dental bridges, dentures, and tooth bonding can help ensure that the upper and lower rows of teeth are even.